Annual Symposium on Positive Aging

-The 5th Annual Symposium on Positive Aging will take place on Monday, Nov 16 from 10 am to 3 pm.
-The entirely-virtual symposium will feature a conversation between Paul Irving, Chairman, Milken Institute Center for the Future of Aging and Rabbi Laura Geller, author of Getting Good at Getting Older.
+The 5th Annual Symposium on Positive Aging took place on Monday, Nov 16.
+The entirely-virtual symposium featured a conversation between Paul Irving, Chairman, Milken Institute Center for the Future of Aging and Rabbi Laura Geller, author of Getting Good at Getting Older.

-Attendees select one workshop from a variety of offerings; topics include food, dance, literature, mindfulness, memory, and combating loneliness.
-Small group or breakout sessions will create opportunities for conversations and connections, and a movement session will be incorporated into the day.
-Don’t miss this special event!
+Attendees selected one workshop from a variety of offerings; topics include food, dance, literature, mindfulness, memory, and combating loneliness.
+Small group or breakout sessions will create opportunities for conversations and connections, and a movement session was incorporated into the day.

 Event Partners: Kaiserman JCC (Philadelphia, PA), JCC of the North Shore (Marblehead, MA), Edlavitch DCJCC (Washington, DC), Mid-Island Y JCC (Plainview, NY), Barry and Florence Friedberg JCC (Oceanside, NY), Manny Cantor Center (New York, NY), 14th Street Y (New York, NY), Suffolk Y JCC (Commack, NY), Riverdale YM-YWHA (New York, NY), Sid Jacobson JCC (East Hills, NY), Shalom Austin (Austin, TX), and Temple Sinai (Houston, TX).

-This year’s Symposium on Positive Aging is generously sponsored by 305 West End Assisted Living, Inspīr Senior Living, and the New Jewish Home.
+The 2020 Symposium on Positive Aging was generously sponsored by 305 West End Assisted Living, Inspīr Senior Living, the New Jewish Home, and Renewal Care.

 Resilience Through the Written Word